typedb/typedb/README.md

 > Note: You don't need to compile Grakn Core from source if you just want to use Grakn.
 See the _"Download and Running Grakn Core"_ section above.

 1. Make sure you have the following dependencies installed on your machine:
-    - Java 8
+    - Java 8 or higher
-    - Python >= 2.7 and Pip >= 18.1
+    - Python 3 and Pip 18.1 or higher
-    - [Bazel](http://bazel.build/).
+    - [Bazel 3.3.1 or higher](http://bazel.build/).
 We use [Bazelisk](https://github.com/bazelbuild/bazelisk) to manage Bazel versions which runs the build with the Bazel version specified in [`.bazelversion`](https://github.com/graknlabs/grakn/blob/master/.bazelversion).
 In order to install it, follow platform-specific guide:
         - macOS (Darwin): `brew install bazelbuild/tap/bazelisk`
         - Linux: `wget https://github.com/bazelbuild/bazelisk/releases/download/v1.4.0/bazelisk-linux-amd64 -O /usr/local/bin/bazel`
 1. Depending on your Operating System, you can build Grakn with either one of the following commands: